Tiago1Ribeiro/SafeAR_Unity_TFRR/README.md

          // Add or remove entries as needed
          };
    ```
-**Note**: This assumes that the YOLOv8 model is trained on the COCO dataset.
-See the list with ID number and corresponding category [here](coco80mapping.txt).
+Note: The example assumes that the YOLOv8 model is trained on the COCO dataset.
+If your model is trained on a different dataset, you will need to check the ID correspondence for your particular case.
+For the COCO dataset, you can consult the class to ID mapping

-This code snippet shows how to configure the obfuscation settings by creating a dictionary that maps class IDs to obfuscation types.
-You can add or remove entries as needed to customize the obfuscation settings for your specific use case.

 8. **Test the System**: Run the project in Unity Editor to test the obfuscation functionality.
 9. **Optimization**: Adjust parameters and optimize performance as needed.